 Three Dimensions of GPI

-The GPI assesses three dimensions related to global learning and development; each dimension has two scales.
+The GPI assesses three dimensions of global learning; each dimension has two scales.
 GPI data provide a starting point for understanding how students think (cognitive), how they view themselves (intrapersonal), and how they relate to others from different cultures and backgrounds or who have different values (interpersonal).

 For each dimension, one scale reflects the theory of cultural development and the other scale reflects intercultural communication theory.
 The Knowing scale, Identity scale, and Social Responsibility scale each align theoretical approaches to intercultural development.
 The Knowledge scale, Affect scale, and Social Interaction scale each align with theoretical approaches to intercultural communication.